-Amazfit GTS 3 and GTR 3 cost exactly the same – $179.99.
+Amazfit GTS 3 and GTR 3 cost exactly the same – $179.99 (check price on Amazon).
 The extra features on GTR 3 Pro will set you back an $40 more.
 The release date and availability of the three timepieces depends on the country that you are in.

 The first batch of countries include the Chinese Mainland, US, UK, Germany, Spain, Italy, France, Turkey, South Korea, Japan, Taiwan Region, Hong Kong SAR, Mexico, Brazil, Russia, UAE and India.
 But even within this batch the release date differs.
 All three products are available in the UK, Germany, France, Italy and Spain from today.
 In the US you can pick up GTR 3 Pro and GTR 3 today, with GTS 3 to be available soon.

 Like this article?
 Subscribe to our monthly newsletter and never miss out!